defold/defold/README.md

     - Go to `Preferences > Run/Debug`
     - Deselect `Build` in `General Options`
     - This disables building of custom build steps and explicit invocation of `Project > Build All` is now required.

+**Notes for building the editor under Linux:**
+* Install [protobuf-compiler 2.3](http://www.rpmseek.com/rpm-dl/protobuf-compiler_2.3.0-2_i386.html), latest (2.4) does not work.
+* Install JDK8 (from Oracle) and make sure Eclipse is using it (`Preferences > Java > Installed JREs`).
+* Install [libssl0.9.8](https://packages.debian.org/squeeze/i386/libssl0.9.8/download), the Git version bundled with the editor is currently linked against libcrypto.so.0.9.8.
+* `.deb` files can be installed by running:

+        $ sudo dpkg -i <filename>.deb

+        # If dpkg complains about dependencies, run this directly afterwards:
+        $ sudo apt-get install -f

 Licenses
 --------